Yearly Archives: 2004

 Do I Need Another Suitcase

-I don’t want to admit that I am a quite excited really.
-I will be writing some of my impressions down while I am there but I don’t know if I will be able to post them or not.
-See you soon.
+I don’t want to admit that I’m really quite excited.
+I will be writing down some of my impressions while I am there, but I don’t know if I will be able to post them.

 On this day…